History Summer School

 See a full schedule for this course here.

-The History Summer School offers students the opportunity to develop their historical studies by tackling some areas not often covered by the school curriculum.
 By studying new and ambitious topics, students will be challenged to confront the unexamined assumptions underlying their interpretations and to develop their analysis of primary and secondary source materials.
-The History Summer School will leave students with a good basic understanding of a broad range of historiographical trends and subject matters, and as a result, students will not only be well equipped make informed decisions about studying history at university, but will hopefully enjoy the challenge of being presented with new ideas, and benefit from an enhanced ability to critically examine and assess their own ideas and opinions.
+The History Summer School will leave students with a good basic understanding of a broad range of historiographical trends and subject matters, and as a result, students will not only be well equipped make informed decisions about studying history at university, but will also enjoy the challenge of being presented with some very exciting new ideas.

 Our approach to tuition is varied – offering interactive discussions, formal debates, lectures, group presentations and close individual reading of primary and secondary source material.
-Special emphasis is given to developing students skills as critical readers at an undergraduate level, by analysing extracts and quotations, as well as images, material sources and oral accounts.
-Participants will be supported in formulating and presenting their own viewpoints clearly and logically and encouraged to challenge one another’s positions in a constructive and friendly atmosphere.
+Special emphasis is given to developing students’ skills as critical readers at an undergraduate level, as well as examining images, material sources and oral accounts.
+Participants will be supported in formulating and presenting their own viewpoints clearly and logically, and will be encouraged to challenge one another’s positions in a constructive and friendly atmosphere.

 ‘Before the History Summer School, I had no idea what studying history beyond the facts could be like.
 After the summer school, thanks to the brilliant tutors and the challenging curriculum, I have a much more in-depth knowledge of the various theories behind historical study and what it is like to further study history.
 I’d recommend this Summer School to anyone who has even the slightest interest in history, it was probably the most informative and interesting 5 days of my life!’